Skip to content

 Interview on CBC As It Happens about BC Court of Appeal decision on private medical records, April 2023 (at 47:30)

 In her spare time Ewa enjoys ski touring, mountain biking, road cycling, running and any other excuse to be outdoors.
-She is the Vice-President of Vancouver Adaptive Snow Sports, and every year organizes a 1,000km bike ride across Eastern Europe to raise money for local hospices.
+She volunteers as a ski instructor for people with disabilities and organizes an annual 1,000km bike ride across Eastern Europe to raise money for local hospices.
 She is passionate about creating positive change and proud to support Indigenous nations to achieve their goals.

 • Advised on the first consent agreement under s.7 of the Declaration on the Rights of Indigenous Peoples Act.